LaMitaOne/skia-flowmotion/README.md

 No big deal to port old code when delphi & Skia4delphi is involved 😉
 btw its even my first component and... playing with canvas at all... ^^
 just learning by doing, and having fun doing it
-me & skia4delphi seems way better compatible than me & vcl canvas, where i am like totally useless
+me & skia4delphi seem way better compatible than me & vcl canvas, where i am like totally useless

 VCL Version: https://github.com/LaMitaOne/Flowmotion
 Homepage: https://lamita.jimdosite.com/